Jacqueline Felice de Almania: Career

+Jacqueline was born into a prominent French Jewish family.
 Referring to herself as nobilis mulier domino Jacoba, indicating that she was of a high social class, Jacqueline Felice de Almania was known as a health specialist, treating both men and women for medical conditions.
 She had a reputation for having successful outcomes of her treatments.
-It was reported that individuals were directed to her if their previous treatment for fever, paralyses, or other medical conditions had failed.
+It was reported that individuals were directed to her if their previous treatment for fever, paralysis, or other medical conditions had failed.
 Individuals also went to her for medical attention when licensed physicians did not treat their conditions.
 She believed in the concept of "women's secrets"- the idea that a woman should look at other women's private parts, breasts, belly etc., as a barrier to keep men from knowing about "women's business".

-Jacqueline Felice did not receive training at a University, and this caused physicians to feel offended because she used techniques as licensed physicians did, such as visiting the ill, examining urine by its physical appearance, touching the body, and prescribing potions, digestions, and laxatives.
+Jacqueline Felice did not receive training at a University, possibly due to antisemitic and sexist restrictions for University enrollments at the time.
+Her lack of formal training caused physicians to feel offended because she used techniques as licensed physicians did, such as visiting the ill, examining urine by its physical appearance, touching the body, and prescribing potions, digestions, and laxatives.
 Her medical practice had a policy of not charging a fee unless there was a cure following the treatment.

 Trial

 In 1322, however, Jacobina Félicie was put on trial for unlawful practice.
-She was placed on trial against the Medical Faculty of Paris solely for the reason that she practiced medicine without a medical license.
-In her defense, Jacobina believed that it was improper for men to palpate the breasts and abdomens of women.
-During the trial, there were eight witnesses, all being her patients besides one, that testified to her medical skills.
+She was placed on trial against the Medical Faculty of Paris solely for the reason that she practised medicine without a medical license.
+In her defence, Jacobina believed that it was improper for men to palpate the breasts and abdomens of women.
+During the trial, there were eight witnesses, all of whom were her patients except one, who testified to her medical skills.
 According to one witness, she was reputed to be a better physician and surgeon than any of the French physicians in Paris.
 By being a better physician and surgeon as well as not charging patients if her treatments were unsuccessful, she seemed to anger male physicians.

-At the end of the trial, Jacqueline Felice de Almania was found guilty and was threatened with excommunication if she was ever caught practicing medicine again.
-She was also banned from practicing medicine, although it is unknown if she continued to be a medical healer after the trial, and she was handed a fine of 60 Parisian pounds.
+At the end of the trial, Jacqueline Felice de Almania was found guilty and was threatened with excommunication if she was ever caught practising medicine again.
+She was also banned from practising medicine, although it is unknown if she continued to be a medical healer after the trial, and she was handed a fine of 60 Parisian pounds.
 The prosecution's case was based upon the absence of formal training at a university, but no effort was made to test her knowledge of medicine.
 Despite the testimonies that she was able to cure people the male physicians had given up on, the court reasoned that it was obvious that a man could understand the subject of medicine better than a woman because of his gender.
-This decision is considered to have banned women from academic study in medicine in France and obtaining licenses until the 19th-century.
+This decision is considered to have banned women from academic study in medicine in France and obtaining licenses until the 19th century.